South Austin, TX

 South of Austin, two neighbors can have completely different water.
 Buda (Goforth Water) runs very hard, around 18 gpg; Kyle is harder still at about 24; and Driftwood and rural Hays wells vary widely.
 But Austin Water itself is soft — about 5.4 gpg.
 That’s why we don’t guess from a citywide number: drop your address in above and we’ll pull your exact utility and hardness before recommending anything.

 A water softener removes those minerals at the point of entry.
-Below: answer 4 quick questions, see your 3 best-fit systems with installed pricing, get a same-week install date.
-No email required to see results.
+Below: answer 4 quick questions, see your 3 best-fit systems with installed pricing.

 18